home-assistant/home-assistant.io/source/_components/media_player.universal.markdown

   required: false
   type: string
 attributes:
   description: "Attributes that can be overwritten.
 Possible entries are `is_volume_muted`, `state`, `source`, `source_list` and `volume_level`.
-The values should be an entity ID and state attribute separated by a bar (\|).
+The values should be an entity ID and state attribute separated by a pipe character (|).
 If the entity ID's state should be used, then only the entity id should be provided."
   required: false
   type: string
 {% endconfiguration %}